davidje13/collection-storage/README.md

 Do not apply compression to short values, or values with no compressible structure (e.g. pre-compressed images, random data); it will increase the size rather than reduce it.
+By default, compression is not attempted for values which are less than 200 bytes.
+You can change this with `options.compressionThresholdBytes`; smaller values may result in minor byte savings, but will require more CPU (note that there is no point setting the threshold less than 12 as gzip always adds 11 bytes of overhead).

 ##### `compress` & `encrypt`